Link to an architectural definition or Simulink behavior

 You can reuse compositions in the model using reference components.
 There are three types of reference components:

-A parameter is an instance-specific value of a parameter definition.
-A parameter captures instance-specific values and units.
+A parameter is an instance-specific value of a value type.

-Parameters are available for each component linking to a model reference or architecture reference that specifies model arguments.
+Parameters are available for inlined architectures and components.
+Parameters are also available for components linked to model references or architecture references that specify model arguments.
 You can specify independent values for a parameter on each component.

 A subsystem component is a Simulink subsystem that is part of the parent System Composer architecture model.